 All factors used to perform a combined Multi-Factor authentication MUST be independent; this includes processes to renew, re-issue, or add authentication factors.
-Initial issuance of one or more additional factors MAY take place subject to authentication by only a single factor.

 To fulfil the authentication requirements outlined above, the Member Organisation MAY utilise an external authentication source.
 In such cases, the external authentication source MUST satisfy at least one of the methods 1-3 in section 5.2.5.
 Additionally, the Member Organisation's Identity Provider and the external authentication source MUST share a pre-registered identifier.